Piedad Córdoba: Alleged "farcpolitics"

-On 24 April 2008, the Colombian government released the "FARC files", said to be found on the computers found in the Ecuadorian camp of the former FARC commander Raúl Reyes, who had been killed in March by an airstrike from the Colombian army.
+On 24 April 2008, the Colombian government released the "FARC files", said to be found on the computers found in the Ecuadorian camp of the former FARC commander Raúl Reyes, who had been killed in March by a Colombian army airstrike.
 According to the information in the files, Córdoba would reportedly be implicated due to having friendly ties with the guerrillas.
 Under the codename of "Teodora de Bolivar", allegedly in reference to the Senator, she would be one of twelve people mentioned as part of a potential transitional government set up by the FARC in the event that they seized power in Colombia.
 The files are said to indicate that Córdoba would have received money from Venezuelan President Hugo Chávez to fund social projects in the department.
-The Colombian Supreme Court asked for the seized files in order establish if there are valid reasons for a criminal investigation, but the Colombian government wanted the files to be validated by Interpol first.
+The Colombian Supreme Court asked for the seized files in order to establish if there are valid reasons for a criminal investigation, but the Colombian government wanted the files to be validated by Interpol first.
 Interpol reported that the Colombian government had not manipulated the seized computer exhibits and validated their authenticity, but did not certify the accuracy of their contents.

-Córdoba has claimed the revelations are a "smokescreen" meant to divert attention from the Colombian parapolitics scandal affecting the Uribe administration but Interpol has neither confirmed nor denied the contents.
+Córdoba claimed the revelations are a "smokescreen" meant to divert attention from the Colombian parapolitics scandal affecting the Uribe administration but Interpol has neither confirmed nor denied the contents.

-2009 Nobel Peace Prize Nomination
+2009 Nobel Peace Prize nomination

 The senator was nominated for the Nobel Peace Prize, by solicitation of former Nobel Peace Prize winner Adolfo Pérez Esquivel, causing much controversy and outrage amongst Colombians.

-2010 Banned from public office
+2010 ban from public office

 On 27 September 2010, Senator Córdoba's credentials were revoked by the Inspector General of Colombia, Alejandro Ordoñez, due to her alleged FARC ties.
 The Inspector General's investigation concluded that Córdoba was involved in promoting and supporting the guerrilla group.
 The same decision also forbid Córdoba from holding any public office for eighteen years.
 Ordoñez, a conservative jurist, has a track record of using legal pretexts to ban progressive politicians from running for public office, and used similar methods against the mayor of Bogotá, Gustavo Petro.
 Ordoñez did not take any action against supporters of the former president Álvaro Uribe, whose administration was accused of systematically collaborating with right-wing paramilitaries.